E-portfolios (Source: Bill: Participatory Learning, goo.gl/Lz6H2M, under CC BY-NC-SA 2.0 licence)

 -

-- There are e-portfolio platforms available within the major institutional LMSs.
-These are convenient for enrolled students to use but may not offer full web 2.0 functionality and connectivity, and may place limitations on students’ flexibility to export and repurpose their work after graduation.
+- There is inbuilt e-portfolio functionality available within the major institutional LMSs.
+This is convenient for enrolled students to use but it may not offer full web 2.0 flexibility and connectivity, and it may place limitations on students’ ability to export and repurpose their work after graduation.

 - There are dedicated institutional e-portfolio platforms which may be linked to LMSs.
 Well-known examples include the free, open source Mahara and the commercial PebblePad.
-If linked to LMSs, these can be convenient for enrolled students to use, and they generally have more functionality than e-portfolio platforms built into LMSs.
-Such dedicated e-portfolio software often has the advantage of easily allowing different views of a student’s material, making it easy to maintain a PLE (containing all of a student’s work) alongside a true e-portfolio (displaying a selection of the best work); this may also be possible to some extent on e-portfolio platforms within LMSs.
-However, institutional e-portfolio platforms may still not offer full web 2.0 functionality and connectivity, and may still place limitations on students’ flexibility to export and repurpose their work after graduation.
+If linked to LMSs, these can be convenient for enrolled students to use, and they generally have more flexibility than the inbuilt e-portfolio functionality found in LMSs.
+(Note that some similar functionality can be found in educational platforms like Google Classroom and Microsoft OneNote).
+Such dedicated e-portfolio software often has the advantage of easily allowing different views of a student’s material, making it easy to maintain a PLE (containing all of a student’s work) alongside a true e-portfolio (displaying a selection of the best work); this may also be possible to some extent with e-portfolio functionality within LMSs.
+However, institutional e-portfolio platforms may still not offer full web 2.0 flexibility and connectivity, and may still place limitations on students’ ability to export and repurpose their work after graduation.

-- There are many e-portfolio creation and hosting services now available, ranging from free through freemium to fully paid services; for reviews of free portfolio creation services, see Best Free Online Portfolio Creators.
-If e-portfolios are used as online CVs, it’s possible to make use of dedicated CV creation and hosting services which, again, range from free through freemium to fully paid services; services which allow free creation of CVs include CVmaker, Canva’s Free Resume Builder, and VisualCV.
+- There are many e-portfolio creation and hosting services now available, ranging from free through freemium to fully paid services; for a regularly updated overview of free portfolio creation services, see Best Free Online Portfolio Creators.
+If e-portfolios are used as online CVs, it’s possible to make use of dedicated CV creation and hosting services which, again, range from free through freemium to fully paid services; services which allow free creation of CVs include Canva’s Free Online Resume Builder and VisualCV.
 Such services allow students greater freedom and flexibility while giving them more responsibility, but some may have costs attached if users wish to access more advanced functionality.

 - It is possible to build e-portfolios manually on web 2.0 platforms like websites, blogs, wikis or social networking sites, or to make use of aggregator services like Symbaloo to connect a range of web 2.0 services (for a video about Symbaloo, see the PLEs page).
 These options allow students maximum freedom and flexibility, but they also require them to take much greater responsibility for their own e-portfolio designs, structures and content.